cegerard/appsgate/README.md

 maven repositories others from industrial partners of the appsgate projet so that impossible to provide the source code of those bundles.

-By downloading the distribution you can launch the server part of the appsGate projet on any java virtual machine.
+By downloading the distribution you can launch the server part of the AppsGate projet on any java virtual machine.